MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/api-client-libraries.md

    Authorization: Bearer mFfl_978_.G5p-4.94gM-
    ```

-   In our example, the organization has Azure Active Directory.
+   In our example, the organization has Active Directory/LDAP.
 Insert the following into your application code:

    ```
    // --- authenticate using AD --------------------------------------